Last updated on 10th January 2024

-When you’re looking to purchase something – maybe you’re in the market for a new car, perhaps you’re searching for a regular house cleaning service, or maybe you’re simply looking for a new show to binge-watch on Netflix – where do you start?
+Whether you’re looking to buy a new car, a regular house cleaning service, or simply a new show to binge-watch on Netflix – chances are, social proof plays a key part in your decision-making process.

 Social proof is the idea that people will make decisions based on what other people do.
 Let’s start with an example.
 Imagine you’re walking down the street trying to select a place to stop for ice cream, and you see two stores – one with no customers inside and the other with a line to the door.
 Psychologically, your decision-making process has already started.
 Why would you want to go to the ice cream shop no one is in?
 Isn’t there a reason everyone else has congregated at the other shop?
 Shouldn’t you trust the opinion of all those people and assume the crowded shop has a superior product?